Vivekban/GitHubApiSample/README.md

 # Performance

+### StrictMode

+StrictMode is a developer tool that helps you identify and fix violations of good development practices.

+- Network Operations on Main Thread: StrictMode detects network operations (e.g., HTTP requests) on the main thread.
+- StrictMode detects disk I/O operations (e.g., file read/write) on the main thread.
+- Cleartext Network Traffic (HTTP): StrictMode detects cleartext network traffic, which can pose a security risk.

 ### Leak Canary

 - LeakCanary is a powerful tool for detecting memory leaks in Android applications.
 LeakCanary will